rafaizidoro/stelochain/README.md

 # Stelochain - A Star Notary Blockchain

-This project is part of Udacity Blockchain Nanodegree program.
-It is a proof of concept of a simple blockchain.
+This project is a proof of concept of a simple blockchain.

 ## Prerequisites
 You'll need Docker to install dependencies and run the server.